molybdenumsoftware/.github/profile/README.md

 ## We're not a company

-We're individuals, colleagues and friends.
+We're colleagues and friends.
+A collective.
 We get paid via [our Open Collective].

 [our Open Collective]: https://opencollective.com/molybdenumsoftware